d3vpablo/alx-pre_course/0x01-git/README.md

-I am exploring the concept of git and github and its so much fum!
+I am exploring the concept of git and github and its so much fun!